Valid model-free spatial prediction: Real data analysis

 \section{Real data analysis}

-This section demonstrates the performance of conformal prediction method using the canopy height data in Figure~\ref{f:canopy_orig}.
-The data were originally presented in \cite{cook2013nasa} and were analyzed using a stationary Kriging model in \cite{datta2016hierarchical}.
-The data are available in the {\tt spNNGP} package \citep{finley2017spnngp} in {\tt R}.
+This section demonstrates the performance of conformal prediction method using the canopy height data in Figure~\ref{f:canopy}a.
+The data were originally presented in \cite{cook2013nasa} and were analyzed using a nearest-neighbor Gaussian process model in \cite{datta2016hierarchical}.
+The data are available in the R package {\tt spNNGP} \citep{finley2017spnngp}.
 There are $n=1,723,137$ observations and clear nonstationarity and non-normality.
 For example, there are several heterogeneous areas with small height canopies around the location with longitude and latitude being 729,000 and 470,000, respectively.

-We compare methods using 90\% prediction intervals for 10,000 randomly chosen test locations.
-We use LSCP and choose the tuning parameters as $\eta=6\times10^{-4}$ because this minimized the interval score averaged over 1,000 randomly chosen validation locations.
-The average interval score and tuning parameter $\eta$ also show a V-shape relationship similar to that in Figure~\ref{f:sensitivity}.
+We compare methods using 90\% prediction intervals for 10,000 test locations chosen randomly from the full dataset.
+Since the data clearly exhibit nonstationarity we do not apply GSCP.
+We select the kernel function and bandwidth parameter using cross-validation over the validation locations.
+The average interval score is consistently smaller for the Gaussian kernel (ranging between 4.3 and 4.4 by $\eta$) than the uniform kernel (ranging between 4.9 and 5.2 by $\eta$) and minimized by the Gaussian kernel with $\eta=6\times10^{-4}$.
 Table~\ref{tab:canopy_perf_comp} compares the performance of LSCP on the 10,000 test locations with Kriging and laGP.
 LSCP outperforms the other methods as the empirical coverage of LSCP is the closet to the desired 90\% and the LSCP minimizes the interval score.

 Figure \ref{f:canopy} plots the interval widths for each method.
 Unlike Kriging, the LSCP and laGP interval widths are locally adaptive with wider intervals in heterogeneous areas and more narrow intervals in homogeneous areas.
 Comparing LSCP and laGP, LSCP generally provides narrower intervals than laGP, which means the proposed method is more efficient than laGP.
 In addition, the locations of the observations that fall outside the prediction intervals are uniformly distributed for LSCP and laGP, but clustered in the heterogeneous areas for Kriging.
 In short, the proposed spatial conformal prediction algorithm shows its superiority in this real data analysis.